cuemacro/finmarketpy/README.md

 # finmarketpy log

+* 08 Feb 2017 - Added SHOW_CHARTS parameter for TradingModel and made SMA work with old pandas
 * 05 Feb 2017 - Added more installation notes and fixed Excel output in TradeAnalysis if notional not specified
 * 02 Feb 2017 - Further changes to constraints on max long/shorts (with refactoring)
 * 01 Feb 2017 - Added constraints for max longs/shorts and plots in BacktestEngine